crukci-bioinformatics/nf-rnaseq/README.md

 ### Content of `alignment.csv`

 The `alignment.csv` file drives the salmon pipequantification part of pipeline.
-It lists FASTQ files or file pairs, samples to whom those files belong, and additional information that can be added to the aligned files as read group annotations.
+It lists FASTQ files.
+It must contain at lest three columns.

 At CRUK-CI, we have the
 [kick start application](https://internal-bioinformatics.cruk.cam.ac.uk/docs/nf-kickstart)